SiriDB/siridb-docs/content/query_data/select/range.md

 >time while processing a query.
 This way you can be sure that *now* has the
 >same value.

+It is also possible to ask for the first or last *X* points from series by using `head` and `tail` respectively followed by an integer value.

 ### Examples

     # Select all points from "series-001" in the last 24h